resilient-tech/india-compliance-docs/pages/blog/posts/post5.md

 <PostDetail>

 The complete guideline of how subcontracting works in ERPNext is provided [here](https://docs.erpnext.com/docs/user/manual/en/subcontracting).

-We will explore the various documents involved in the subcontracting process and delve into different scenarios, offering a clear understanding of its practical applications and workflows.
+In this blog we will explore the various documents involved in the subcontracting process and delve into different scenarios, offering a clear understanding of its practical applications and workflows.

 ## What is Subcontracting ??